google/gemmlowp/doc/public.md

 multiplication is explained in [low-precision.md](low-precision.md).
 The rationale for a specific quantization paradigm is given in [quantization.md](quantization.md).
-That specific quantization paradigm is implemented at two different stages of the computation: as pre-processing ont the operands and as post-processing on the result:
+That specific quantization paradigm is implemented at two different stages of the computation: as pre-processing on the operands and as post-processing on the result:

 *   Pre-processing on the LHS, RHS operands, in the form of adding constant